enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 router.get("/login", login);
 ```

-- The code explanation is as follows
+- Explanation of the code:
-  - Inside the auth.controller.js file we created a function with the name of login.
-At present inside it we send a message but later we will write full functionality inside it.
+  - Inside the auth.controller.js file, we've created a function named login.
+Currently, it sends a simple message, but later, we'll add the full functionality to it.

-  - Then we import the login function inside the auth.route.js file and inside the router.get we used callback function earlier now we put the login function here.
-So our functionality will remain same but code will be more readable.
+  - Next, we import the login function from auth.controller.js into the auth.routes.js file.

+  - In the router.get method, we replace the previous callback function with the login function.
+This maintains the same functionality while making the code more readable and organized.

 ### Creating workspace in postman

 - Open the postman app.

+- Click the "Workspace" button, then select "Create Workspace".

-- Click the workspace button then click Create Workspace button.
-Then click next button and then type the name of the project and click Create button.
+- Click "Next", then enter the name of the project and click "Create".

-- Create a new collection and name it "AUTH".
+- Create a new collection named "AUTH".

-- Beside the collection name you will see three ... click it, a dropdown list will appear.
-Click Add Request.
-Rename it to SIGNUP.
-By default you see the GET method.
-Change it to POST method.
-- In the url link put the following url
+- Next to the collection name, click the three dots (...), then select "Add Request".

+- Rename the request to "SIGNUP" and change the method from GET to POST.

+- Set the request URL to:
   http://localhost:5000/api/auth/signup

-- Click the Body tab and select raw radio tab and select JSON from the dropdown.
+- Click the "Body" tab, select the "raw" radio button, and choose "JSON" from the dropdown.

-- The setup is finished for now.
+The setup is now complete.

 ### Creating mongodb connection

-- Go to your mongodb account and create a user id and password and paste it in the .env file.
+- Go to your MongoDB account and create a user ID and password.
+Paste these credentials into the .env file.

-- Copy the connection string from Database => Connect => Drivers.
-It will look like as follows
+- Copy the connection string from your MongoDB account by navigating to Database -> Connect -> Drivers.
+The connection string will resemble the following:

 ```javascript
 mongodb+srv://<username>:<password>@cluster0.ktgpsav.mongodb.net/?retryWrites=true&w=majority
 ```

-- Paste it in the .env file as a value of MONGO_DB_URI property and replace the username and password with your username and password.
+- Paste the connection string in the .env file as the value of the MONGO_DB_URI property.
+Replace <username> and <password> with your actual username and password.

-- In the connection string after .net/ write your database name.
+- After .net/ in the connection string, write your database name.

-- The code in the .env file could look like as follow
+- The .env file should look like this:

 ```javascript
 mongodb+srv://FandFChat:qFy5dtjq25upW8qs@cluster0.ktgpsav.mongodb.net/FandFChat?retryWrites=true&w=majority
 ```

-- Inside the backend folder create a folder with the name of db and inside that create a file with the name of connectToMongoDb.js and paste the following code inside it.
+- Inside the backend folder, create a folder named db.
+Within that folder, create a file named connectToMongoDb.js, and paste the following code into it:

 ```javascript
 import mongoose from "mongoose";